Join the Race

 30 companies in the Automobiles and Components sector have committed to science-based targets, through the Science Based Target initiative.
 Over a third of these have either committed or have had their targets approved this year (2020) – showing COVID-19 is not impacting climate ambition.

 European automakers accelerate climate action

-Germany’s BMW Group and Sweden’s Volvo Car Group are the latest global automakers to commit to setting a science-based target.
-This is in addition to four of Europe’s largest automakers, PSA Group, Volkwagen, Groupe Renault and Daimler / Mercedes-Benz AG, which all have approved science-based targets.
+Germany’s BMW Group is the latest global automaker to commit to setting a science-based target.
+This is in addition to five of Europe’s largest automakers, PSA Group, Volkwagen, Groupe Renault, Volvo Car Group, and Daimler / Mercedes-Benz AG, which all have approved science-based targets.

 Mercedes-Benz heads for carbon neutrality

 Mercedes-Benz joined “The Climate Pledge” – a commitment co-founded by Amazon and Global Optimism.
 As part of its achieving its own climate targets, Amazon has ordered more than 1,800 electric vehicles from Mercedes-Benz Vans.
 Last year, Mercedes-Benz owner Daimler committed to make its entire passenger car fleet carbon neutral by the close of 2039.

 German automaker Volkswagen has accelerated plans to electrify its fleet, committing to launch 70 fully electric models by 2028, up from an earlier pledge to sell 50 by 2025.
 VW also set long-term ambitions to make the entire company CO2-neutral by 2050, including its factories, offices and cars and has set a science-based target.

 Volvo is making progress on its commitment to phase out purely petrol and diesel powered cars, which it announced back in 2017.
 By the middle of this decade, the Swedish manufacturer expects to generate half of its worldwide sales with purely electric vehicles and the other half with hybrid cars.

 J apan’s auto giants back climate strategy